 AAO-HNS/F Committees

 There is an AAO-HNS/F Committee for everyone.
-Typically, committees meet once or twice a year either virtually or in person at the AAO-HNSF Annual Meeting & OTO Experience.
+Typically, committees meet once or twice a year either virtually or in person at the AAO-HNSF Annual Meeting & OTO EXPOSM.
 SRF members are granted one-year terms.
 This is a great way to get involved in a specialty interest of yours and network with like-minded trainees and faculty at all stages!
 Committees typically propose Panel Presentations, lectures, Clinical Practice Guideline submissions, Position Statements, and more.
 These can have significant impact on daily practice.

 Governing Council and Society Delegates